airblade/quo_vadis/README.md

 The user can reset their password if they lose it and cannot log in.
 The flow is:

 1. [Request password-reset page] User enters their identifier (not their email unless the identifier is email).
-2. QuoVadis emails the user a 6-digit reset code, which is valid for `QuoVadis.password_reset_token_lifetime`, and redirects to the password-reset page.
+2. QuoVadis emails the user a 6-digit reset code, which is valid for `QuoVadis.password_reset_otp_lifetime`, and redirects to the password-reset page.
 3. [The email] The user reads the code.
 4. [Password-reset page] The user enters the 6-digt code and their new password and clicks the save button.
 5. QuoVadis sets the user's password and logs them in.